Occupational Therapy Definition

 What is Occupational Therapy?

 In the orthopedic setting, occupational therapists help people recovering from injury or surgery to regain their daily life skills.
 Because most of what you do daily involves using your hands, occupational therapists are often referred to as hand therapists.
 Their focus is on rehabilitation from the shoulder to the fingertips, referred to as the upper extremity.
 Occupational therapists also specialize in splinting that helps with recovery by providing a custom-fitting splint that immobilizes the injured area.
-At JOI, they are also responsible for scanning our custom 3D printed ActivArmor casts.

 Many occupational therapists with Jacksonville Orthopaedic Institute have received the prestigious credential of Certified Hand Therapist (CHT), meaning they have at least 4,000 hours of direct practice in hand and upper extremity therapy and have passed a comprehensive exam to prove their advanced clinical skills relating to shoulder, arm, and hand rehabilitation.
 To maintain this certification, they must recertify every five years.